Rock Steady Crew: History

+The 1977 original crew was called "Untouchable Four B.Boys".
+There were 4 members: Joe-Joe, Easy-Mike, Jimmy-Dee, and P.Body 170th.

-The group was initially formed in The Bronx, New York City in 1977 by b-boys Jimmy Dee and Jimmy Lee.
-The Manhattan branch was created by Crazy Legs and B-Boy Fresh.
+The larger group known as Rock Steady Crew was initially formed in The Bronx, New York City in 1977 by b-boys Jimmy Dee and Jimmy Lee.
+The Manhattan branch was created by Crazy Legs and B-Boy Fresh in 1979.
 The New York Times called the Rock Steady Crew "the foremost breakdancing group in the world today."